Who Can Apply for a Texas Hold’em Tournament Permit

 If your proposed tournament date passes before the Board reviews and approves your application, you are not permitted to hold your event and you will forfeit the non-refundable processing fee.

-You are not permitted to submit an alternate tournament date to be inserted into your application if your proposed date passes before the Board reviews and approves it.
+You are not permitted to submit an alternate tournament date if your proposed date passes before the Board reviews and approves it.
 You must submit a new application and processing fee for the alternate date.